 Urbanisation is a powerful global trend.
 By 2030, six out of ten people will live in urban areas.
-This rapid expansion puts cities under massive pressure with increased greenhouse gas emissions and climate change being the most urgent challenges.
-Today, cities account for 70 percent of global C02 emissions.
-City dwellers must contend with increased congestion, waste– and water management issues, and overcrowded, polluting transportation systems, all of which pose direct negative effects for citizens’ physical health and wellbeing.
+This rapid expansion puts cities under massive pressure with increased CO2 emissions and climate change being the most urgent challenges.
+Today, cities account for 70 per cent of global C02 emissions.
+City dwellers must contend with increased congestion, waste– and water management issues as well as overcrowded, polluting transportation systems.
+All of this poses direct negative effects on citizens’ physical health and wellbeing.

 Cities house both some of the wealthiest and the poorest citizens on the globe.
-They display the challenges of environmental damage and economic inequalities we are contending with today.
-However, as their political, economic and technological power grows, cities can harness this to act as frontrunners in the green transition and drivers of the green economy – consequently solving the UN Sustainable Development Goals.
+They display the challenges of environmental damage and economic inequalities we are seeing today.
+However, as the political, economic and technological power of cities grows, they can harness this to act as frontrunners in the green transition and drivers of the green economy – thereby contributing to the UN Sustainable Development Goals.

 The transition to sustainable cities depends on social, cultural, economic and climatic factors.
-In the fast-growing cities of developing economies, basic needs such as energy, water, and mobility need to be met sustainably, while resources are managed effectively.
-In cities located in more developed economies, smart approaches are needed to ensure that cities are optimised for economic activity, energy consumption, and environmental impact.
+In the fast-growing cities of developing economies, basic needs such as energy, water and mobility should be met sustainably.
+At the same time, resources should be managed effectively.
+In cities located in more developed economies, smart approaches are needed to ensure that cities are optimised for economic activity, energy consumption and environmental impact.

 A holistic approach to urban development

-Urban water management, waste handling, electricity, heating and cooling, urban mobility, public and private buildings, climate adaptation, resiliency, green and blue areas, and clean air are all vital elements to consider in developing liveable cities of tomorrow.
-However, rather than thinking of these aspects as independent areas, substantial economic and environmental gains can be made from adopting a more integrated and holistic approach to urban planning.
+Urban water management, waste handling, electricity, heating and cooling, urban mobility, public and private buildings, climate adaptation, resiliency, green and blue areas and clean air are all vital elements to consider in developing liveable cities of tomorrow.
+However, rather than thinking of these aspects independently, substantial economic and environmental gains can be made from adopting a more integrated and holistic approach to urban planning.